 Middle School’s Chamber Choir (formerly known as Concert Choir), his scholars achieved unanimous superior ratings in vocal performance and sight-singing after participating

 in their first Southern California Vocal Association (SCVA) festival in 2017.
 Dwyer's Chamber Choir maintained their all-superior ratings for their 2018 & 2019 SCVA festivals.
-Dwyer's Chamber Choir was invited to perform in a CA state festival hosted by the California Music Educators Association (CMEA) in March of 2019, where only a handful of middle schools are picked as Dwyer beat hundreds of other schools that qualified.
-His Chamber Choir also received all-gold ratings from adjudicators, placed 1st in their division & category, at their 2019 Heritage Festival in Hollywood.
+Dwyer's Chamber Choir (now known as Vocal Ensemble) was invited to perform in a CA state festival hosted by the California Music Educators Association (CMEA) in March of 2019, where only a handful of middle schools are picked as Dwyer beat hundreds of other schools that qualified.
+His Vocal Ensemble (formerly Chamber Choir) also received all-gold ratings from adjudicators, placed 1st in their division & category, at their 2019 Heritage Festival in Hollywood.
 Mr. Reyes is a recent recipient of the CA State Outstanding Teacher Award presented by the PTA in 2018.
 Mr. Reyes also received the Teacher of the Year award at Smith Elementary for the 2018-2019 academic year.

 Contact Mr. Reyes